 Turtle by Andy Warhol

-Detail of the printer's stamp of Turtle by Andy Warhol
+Detail of stamp on verso of Turtle

 Size comparison image for Warhol's Turtle artwork.